abhisheksaxena7/about-time/README.md

 # About Time - Chrome Extension

 A sleek and intuitive Chrome extension that replaces your new tab page with a world clock dashboard.
-Perfect for teams working across different time zones or anyone who needs to keep track of multiple time zones at once.
+Perfect for teams working across different time zones, looking to schedule global meetings or anyone else who needs to keep track of multiple time zones at once.

 ![About Time Dashboard Screenshot](docs/images/screenshot-dashboard.png)